 I call the event bizarre because it was very funny.
 The speaker was a Southern gentleman in his mid-60s.
 He wore a bow tie and spoke for three hours about franchising law.
 He was so boring and his material was so dry and irrelevant to anything that I could scarcely believe I was still alive at the end of his presentation.
 The lawyer also seemed very bored by the subject matter he was delivering.
 In fact, there were several points where I had to hold myself back from laughing.
 Other members of my class reached a point where they were afraid to make eye contact with one another for fear they would also break into hysterics.

-Incredibly, all of the local owners of the franchises who had been invited to this momentous event seemed to keep sitting up at attention the entire time and were the only ones (besides the law students) who made the effort to appear to really be interested in this.
-Over hor d’oeuvres at the break, I spoke with the owner of the local JaniClean franchise and another franchise owner and realized no one seemed to have any idea what this old lawyer was talking about.
+Incredibly, all of the local owners of the franchises who had been invited to this momentous event seemed to keep sitting up at attention the entire time and were the only ones (besides the law students) who made the effort to appear to really be interested what the speaker had to say.
+Over hors d’oeuvres at the break, I spoke with the owner of the local JaniClean franchise and another franchise owner and realized no one seemed to have any idea what this old lawyer was talking about.
 They all agreed, though, that he must really be an expert on the subject.

-When the event ended, however, I watched as one audience member after another went up to the lawyer and told him they “enjoyed” his talk, asked him for a business card and told him they wanted to discuss one issue or another related to their particular franchise with him.
+When the event ended, however, I watched as one audience member after another went up to the lawyer and told him they “enjoyed” his talk, asked him for a business card, and told him they wanted to discuss one issue or another related to their particular franchise with him.
 The lawyer must have picked up 10+ clients that day.
 Right then and there, I realized that something very significant had occurred.
-Just because the lawyer had spoken so much about his work, everyone presumed he was good at what he did and was eager to hire him as their own attorney.
+Just because the lawyer had spoken so much about his work, everyone presumed he was good at what he did and was eager to hire him for legal work.

 If you want to get business, you need to talk about your work.
 People need to see you as an expert and believe you are very good at what you do.
 People need to believe they can turn to you for advice about what they are doing and also need to believe that you are enthusiastic about what you are doing.

-When you think about it, the people you want to go to for assistance and turn to when you need help are most likely to be the people who seem most excited about their work.
-You need to realize that sounding enthusiastic and being enthusiastic is likely to attract people to you.
-Writing articles is an example.
-Giving public talks is another example.
+When you think about it, the people you want to go to for assistance and turn to when you need help are most likely to be those who seem most excited about their work.
+You need to realize that sounding enthusiastic and being enthusiastic are likely to attract people to you.
+Writing articles is one example.
+Giving public talks is another.

 Talking about your work goes deeper than simply writing articles or giving talks, however.
 Talking about your work means getting enthusiastic about your work with everyone you encounter.
 Talk about your work with people in your office.
 Talk about your work with your clients.
 Just keep talking!